jacione/ptychodactyl/README.md

 # 3D Ptychography

-*Maintained by Nick Porter, jacione@physics.byu.edu*
+*Maintained by Nick Porter, jacioneportier@gmail.com*

 ## Overview
 This repository contains code for collecting and analyzing 2- or 3D ptychography data.